chembl/chembl_webresource_client/README.rst

       from chembl_webresource_client.new_client import new_client
       Image(new_client.image.get('CHEMBL25'))

-   or or it the compound doesn't exist in ChEMBL but you have SMILES or molfile:
+   or if the compound doesn't exist in ChEMBL but you have SMILES or molfile:

    ::